 Health - Food - Science - Community

-Generous intake of nuts may offer individuals powerful protection against stroke.
+Regular intake of foods high in flavonoids may offer individuals adequate protection against lung cancer.